jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   ..
 TIP:: imagine that the `pytest-watch`_ project also has a requirements file_ with ``colorama``, ``docopt``, ``iniconfig``, ``packaging``, ``pluggy``, ``Pygments``, ``pytest`` and ``watchdog`` as programs that it needs to run and they got installed when I asked pip_ to install `pytest-watch`_ from the ``requirements.txt`` file_

 =================================================================================
-how to run the automated tests in a virtual environment
+how to run the tests automatically in a virtual environment
 =================================================================================

 I try to run the tests again